-The Quality Assurance Manager (QAM) of a manufacturing plant bears overall responsibility for product consistency and production compliance with the Quality Management System (QMS).
-In this article, we examine how a Quality Assurance Manager benefits from Evocon’s production monitoring and OEE tracking.
+A manufacturing plant’s Quality Assurance Manager (QAM) is responsible for product consistency and production compliance with the Quality Management System (QMS).
+This article examines how a Quality Assurance Manager benefits from Evocon’s production monitoring and OEE tracking software.

 Evocon Automates Monitoring of Production Quality